atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 If a reader is created with this QoS, then it will keep the last 2 samples of every instance within its history.

+    \newpage

 **************
 States Summary
 **************

 Every sample has mainly three states related to it.
-Two of these states are related to the instance.
+Two of these states are related to the instance, which is shown in the table below.

 +-----------------+------------------------------+-----------------------------------------------+
 | State           | Value                        | Description                                   |